melizalab/arfx/README.md

 and to rename entries (if the `-n` flag is set).

 The `--write-attr` operation can be used to store the contents of text files in top-level attributes.
 The attributes have the name `user_<filename>`.
 The `--read-attr` operation can be used to read out those attributes.
 This is useful when data collection programs generate log or settings files that you want to store in the ARF file.

+### other utilities

+This package comes with a few scripts that do fairly specific operations.

+#### arfx-split

+This script is used to reorganize very large recordings, possibly contained in multiple files, into manageable chunks.
+Each new entry is given an updated timestamp and attributes from the source entries.
+Currently, no effort is made to splice data across entries or files.
+This may result in some short entries.
+Only sampled datasets are processed.

+#### arfx-collect-sampled

+This script is used to export data into a flat binary structure.
+It collects sampled data across channels and entries into a single 2-D array.
+The output can be stored in a multichannel wav file or in a raw binary `dat` format (N samples by M channels), which is used by a wide variety of spike-sorting tools.

 ### extending arfx